 China leads the world with the highest number of internet users, but only slightly more than half of its total population uses the internet.
 Similarly, India holds the second-largest share of internet users, though that only accounts for 20% of their population.
 Meanwhile, western countries like The United Kingdom and The United States maintain internet penetration rates of over 90%.

-The ten countries with the highest number of Internet users are:
+The 10 countries with the highest amount of internet users are as follows:

 China - 1 billion India - 658 million The United States - 307.2 million Indonesia - 204.7 million Brazil - 165.3 million Russia - 129.8 million Japan - 118.3 million Nigeria - 109.2 million Mexico - 96.87 million Germany - 78.02 million

 As internet adoption continues to grow in countries like India and China, expect to see the number of internet users represent a larger portion of the population in these countries.
 It is also expected that the internet will continue to become more accessible across Africa over the next decade.